thoughtful-web/settings-page-wp/README.md

 For now, please use the example configuration file(s) at `./config/thoughtful-web/settings/settings.example.php` as a guide for how to declare the parameters.
 Refer to the class variables of each **Field** class file to determine what HTML attributes they support - these must be configured in a Field's `data_args` array member in `(string) key : (string) value` format.

+## Sections

+You may include a file by path reference in the Section configuration using the "include" property, which accepts an absolute file path string.

 ## Fields

 The following Field types are supported.
 Refer to their class files to see supported HTML attributes which may be declared in the "data_args" member of the field's configuration.